 Snapcraft

-Snapcraft, short snap, is a Ubuntu centric containerisation and sandboxing software format by Canonical.
-Which requires AppAmor (with extra patches) for it's sandbox and security mechanisms to work.
-As Kalpa uses SELinux and not AppAmor, Tumbleweed not shipping AppAmor with these required extra patches as well as Kalpa not being a Ubuntu based distribution snaps are not supported.
-You may have some luck running snapcraft from a SystemD enabled distrobox but this is not guaranteed to work.
+Snapcraft, or snaps, is a containerization and sandboxing software format developed by Canonical, primarily for Ubuntu.
+It requires AppAmor (with additional patches) for it's sandboxing and security features to function.
+Since Kalpa uses SELinux instead of AppArmor, and Tumbleweed does not ship AppArmor with the necessary patches, snaps are not supported.
+You may have some luck running snaps from a SystemD enabled distrobox but this is not guaranteed to work.

 AppImage